Swimming in Thames

 Curriculum vitae

 Most sociology focuses on events of everyday life or on encompassing social structures.
-I'm interested in times when ordinary people choose extraordinary actions, in defiance of powerful structures.
-Their collective action occasionally transform those structures (e.g. French Revolution, Arab Spring), which of course lends it historical significance.
+I'm particularly interested in times when ordinary people choose extraordinary actions, in defiance of powerful structures.
+Their collective action occasionally transform those structures, which of course lends it historical significance.
 But even when collective action fails, it is intrinsically interesting.
 Within the discipline, my research fits into the field of social movements, or more broadly political sociology.
-I have focused on two topics.

-One is the volatility of collective protest.
-I have studied three waves of protest which erupted suddenly, surprising even the participants: strikes for the eight-hour day in the United States in 1886, sit-ins in the American South in 1960, and rioting in London in 2011.
+The volatility of collective protest is my first theoretical interest.
+I have investigated two waves of protest which erupted suddenly, surprising even the participants: strikes for the eight-hour day in the United States in 1886 and sit-ins in the American South in 1960.
 I argue that it's not adequate to deploy the conventional explanatory strategy, seeking causes in exogenous shifts in political or economic circumstances, is not adequate.
 Instead, I argue for an endogenous process of positive feedback: people protest because other people have done so.

-The second topic is self-inflicted suffering as a form of protest.
+A second interest is self-inflicted suffering as a form of protest.
 Strikes and sit-ins inflict a cost on the opponent, and thus can coerce the opponent into offering concessions--a straightforward logic of bargaining.
 Why would it make sense to harm oneself, without harming others: to go on hunger strike or to set oneself on fire?

 Membership of the Knights of Labour Self-fullfilling prophecies Cartography and state formation BNP map Size distribution of strikes